Devil's Bit: History

 Historically, Devil's Bit was one of the hills around Ireland that were climbed as part of the Lughnasa festival.

 The Book of Dimma was supposedly discovered in a cave on the mountain in 1789.
 It is an illuminated manuscript copy of the four Gospels and was written in the monastery of St. Cronan in Roscrea some time during the 8th century.
 According to legend, Cronan ordered his scribe Dimma to produce the manuscript before sunset on that day.
 He then used miraculous powers to ensure that the sun did not set for forty days, and Dimma spent all of this period completing the manuscript without feeling the need to eat or sleep.
 The manuscript disappeared following the dissolution of the monasteries in the 16th century.
 There is some debate about whether or not the manuscript was actually found on the Devil's Bit amid claims that it could not have survived without damage in an outdoor environment for over two centuries.
 The Book of Dimma is currently housed in the library of Trinity College Dublin.

 The mountain was the scene of a mass anti-tithe meeting on 25 July 1832.
 The meeting was part of a wider campaign of resistance to the payment of tithes (one-tenth of the value of arable produce) to the Church of Ireland by the majority Catholic population.
-According to press reports of the time, over 50,000 people attended, many coming from as far away as Co.
-Galway, although the attendance would have been larger had there not been confusion about whether or not the meeting was cancelled.
+According to press reports of the time, over 50,000 people attended, many coming from as far away as County Galway, although the attendance would have been larger had there not been confusion about whether or not the meeting was cancelled.
 Although local folklore states that Daniel O' Connell attended the meeting, it is almost certain that he was not present as he was attending parliamentary debates in Westminster at the time.
 A semi-fictional account of the meeting was given by Samuel Lover in Legends and Stories of Ireland (1834), where he refers to a mock 'burial' of the tithes by local peasantry.